ccmeyers/slide-presentation/README.md

 ```
 gulp production
 ```
 This will run JavaScript tests, then re-build optimized, compressed css and js files to the build folder, as well as output their file sizes to the console.
-It's a shortcut for running the following tasks: `images`, `minifyHTML`, `minifyCss`, `uglifyJs`.
+It's a shortcut for running the following tasks: `images`, `minify-html`, `minify-css`, `uglifyJs`.